minprog/platforms/django/lectures/sql/index.md

         def __str__(self):
             return f"{self.id}: {self.origin} to {self.destination}"

-We’ve seen everything in our new `Airport` class before, but the changes to the `origin` and `destination` fields within the `Flight` class are new to us:
+We've seen everything in our new `Airport` class before, but the changes to the `origin` and `destination` fields within the `Flight` class are new to us:

 *   We specify that the `origin` and `destination` fields are each [Foreign Keys](https://docs.djangoproject.com/en/3.0/topics/db/examples/many_to_one/), which means they refer to another object.
 *   By entering `Airport` as our first argument, we are specifying the type of object this field refers to.
 *   The next argument, `on_delete=models.CASCADE` gives instructions for what should happen if an airport is deleted.
 In this case, we specify that when an airport is deleted, all flights associated with it should also be deleted.
 There are [several other options](https://docs.djangoproject.com/en/3.0/ref/models/fields/#django.db.models.ForeignKey.on_delete) in addition to `CASCADE`.
 *   We provide a [related name](https://docs.djangoproject.com/en/3.0/ref/models/fields/#django.db.models.ForeignKey.related_name), which gives us a way to search for all flights with a given airport as their origin or destination.

 Every time we make changes in `models.py`, we have to make migrations and then migrate.
-Note that you may have to delete your existing flight from New York to London, as it doesn’t fit in with the new database structure.
+Note that you may have to delete your existing flight from New York to London, as it doesn't fit in with the new database structure.

     # Create New Migrations
     python manage.py makemigration